oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2021.06 EOCA/__EOCA__.md

 Notice the notation above provides a fairly low-commitment framework for discussing the nature and possible of contaiment proofs as well as the development of a taxonomy of escape trajectory attacks against them.

-{{COMMENT:  this notataion is not quite right yet.  it focuses on actions of the AGI rather than the states achieved by those actions it might not be well defined which actions are the bad ones in the framing.
+{[COMMENT:  this notataion is not quite right yet.  it focuses on actions of the AGI rather than the states achieved by those actions it might not be well defined which actions are the bad ones in the framing.
 Also what about actions that 'copy' computation to another place as a way of causing indirect actions?
-Seems we need to tweak the formalism to cover these.}}
+Seems we need to tweak the formalism to cover these.]}

 _